beginner-corp/policy/begin-community-code-of-conduct.md

 If possible, please attempt to collect any relevant information and evidence, including links, screenshots, or other recordings of any incident.

-Reports will be handled with the utmost care, confidence, and sensitivity towards the individuals reporting.
+Reports will be handled with the utmost care, confidence, and sensitivity towards the individual(s) reporting.

 # Enforcement